catana-research/catana-research.github.io/_posts/2020-04-28-project-design.md

 ## Continuous integration

-A core part of a agile development process is the use of continous integration systems to
+A core part of a agile development process is the use of continuous integration systems to

 - Jenkins, Travis CI